Elao/osx-installer/Readme.md

 - Vagrant (with the landrush plugin)
 - Zsh & Oh-My-Zsh
 - Git
+- Homebrew Cask

+Plus, the wonderful...

+- Ponysay

 ## Requirements

-In order to run this script you need to install the osx command line tools, homebrew, homebrew cask and ansible
+In order to run this script you need to install the osx command line tools, homebrew and ansible

 ## Installation